robmcmullen/peppy/manual/intro.rst

 ===============

 Peppy is targeted at software developers and people who edit source code for a living.
-It is also designed to be extensible, if you program in the Python language (and are so inclined), you can help improve the editor with new functionality that is missing from the editor.
+It is also designed to be extensible: if you program in the Python language (and are so inclined), you can help improve the editor with new functionality that you'd like to see in the editor.

 Editing Source Code
 -------------------